anrayliu/pyvidplayer2/documentation.md

 - `seek(time: float | int, relative: bool = True, intuitive: bool = False) -> None` - Changes the current position in
   the video.
 If `relative` is
   `True`, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
-Time must be given in seconds, with no precision limit.
+Time must be given in seconds, with a precision limit of 3 decimals.
 If the given value is larger than the video duration, the video will seek to the last frame.
 To understand the intuitive parameter, it is important to understand that the `frame` attribute represents the next frame to be rendered.
 Most people expect seeking to already display the frame they want,